stashapp/Stash-Docs/getting-started/installation/linux.md

 It is recommended that you install `ffmpeg` from your distribution's package manager.
 In case you don't, Stash will download a copy for you.

 {: .note }
 >Stash offers different binaries for different architectures.
 You can find your processor architecture by running a simple command `uname -p` in a terminal.
+Replace `<binary-name>` in the following tutorial accordingly.
 >
->`stash-linux` = amd64
+>`stash-linux` = amd64  (x86_64)
 >`stash-linux-arm32v6` = arm32v6 (armel)
 >`stash-linux-arm32v7` = arm32v7 (armhf)
 >`stash-linux-arm64v8` = arm64v8 (arm64)